 Zebra Plant or Zebra Haworthia

 Haworthiopsis Fasciata "Zebra Plant", generally known as Haworthia fasciata, is a small succulent plant that grows up to 5 inches (13 cm) tall and 8" (20 cm) wide.
 Its leaves are triangular-shaped.
-They are green with narrow and crested white strips on its outside.
+They are green with narrow and crested white strips on their outside.
 Every leaf has a non-acute spine at its end.

 In the summer months, white flowers appear at the end of a long inflorescence.
 The Haworthia fasciata is similar to Haworthiopsis attenuata species.
 Therefore, these are frequently confused with each other.